Smoking in Jewish law: Health concerns

-When 20th century medicine discovered the negative effects of smoking on health, the question arose whether smoking is forbidden in all circumstances.
-The debate about the acceptability of smoking according to halacha is centered primarily around the prohibition for a person to damage his body, or bring about his death.
+When 20th century medicine discovered the negative effects of smoking on health, the question arose whether smoking is to be considered strictly forbidden by halakha, or merely discouraged.
+The debate about the permissibility of smoking according to halakha is centered primarily around the prohibition for a person to cause harm to his body, place himself in danger, or bring about his death.

-Opponents of smoking argue that since there is a clear link between smoking and cancer, smoking should be prohibited.
-However, Rabbi Moshe Feinstein wrote a responsum stating that while inadvisable, smoking was permitted for one who had already started.
-Feinstein explained that since the risk of illness or death due to smoking is considered small, and it is a widespread practice, it is therefore permitted under the rabbinical principle: "The Lord protects the simple."
-However, starting to smoke would be prohibited because of the transgression of v'lo sasuru.
+The majority of contemporary halakhic authorities rule that smoking is outright forbidden, their argument being that since there is a clear causal link between smoking and deadly diseases, such as cancer and cardiovascular disease, it constitutes a violation of the obligation of one to safeguard his health.
+However, Rabbi Moshe Feinstein wrote a responsum stating that while inadvisable and inappropriate, smoking was permitted for one who had already started.
+Feinstein explained that since the risk of illness or death due to smoking is considered small, and it is a widespread practice, it is therefore permitted under the rabbinical principle based on the verse of Pslams : "The Lord protects the simple."
+However, he wrote that it should be considered forbidden for one to begin smoking, as it entails 'straying toward material pleasures', and called on parents, including those who themself smoke, to ensure that their children do not begin smoking.
 According to students, when informed of the dangers of smoking, Rabbi Aaron Kotler ruled that smoking was a biblical transgression.
 Many Haredi rabbis have called on people not to smoke and called smoking an 'evil habit'.
 These rabbis include Rabbi Yosef Sholom Eliashiv, Rabbi Aharon Leib Shteinman, Rabbi Moshe Shmuel Shapiro, Rabbi Michel Yehuda Lefkowitz, Rabbi Nissim Karelitz, and Rabbi Shmuel Auerbach.
 Rabbi Shmuel HaLevi Wosner forbade people from starting to smoke and said that those who smoke are obligated to do everything they can to stop.
 All of these rabbis also said that it is forbidden to smoke in a public place, where others might be bothered by it.